-The evaluation of 1-7 Parkway Road is based on the lack of zoning regulations in place at the time of development in 1937 and a separate evaluation of the current R-18/R-P-C zoning requirements of the property.
-The development exceeds the current allowable density of 20 dwelling units per acre in the R-18 Zone; hence, the request for a CNU was filed.
+The evaluation of 42-54 Crescent Road is based on the lack of zoning regulations in place at the time of development in 1937 and a separate evaluation of the current R-18 and R-T/R-P-C zoning requirements of the property.
+The development exceeds the current allowable density of 20 dwelling units per acre in the R-18 Zone and does not conform the uses permitted in the R-T Zone; hence, the request for a CNU was filed.